Pisces-Project/Pisces-Geometry/docs/source/index.rst

    <hr style="height:2px;background-color:black">

-Pisces-Geometry began as the backend for the `Pisces project <https://github.com/Pisces-Project/Pisces>`_ and has grown into a self-contained package.
+PyMetric began as the backend for the `Pisces project <https://github.com/Pisces-Project/Pisces>`_ and has grown into a self-contained package.
 It provides a seamless interface for performing coordinate-dependent operations in Python—ranging from coordinate transformations and differential operations to solving equations of motion.
 In addition, it offers robust data structures that natively respect and understand underlying coordinate systems and grid architectures, enabling efficient